imixs/imixs-cloud/doc/SECURITY.md

 **2. Update the traefik.toml file**

-Copy the result into the traefik.toml file into the section _[web.auth.basic]_
+Copy the result of the user/password string into the section _[web.auth.basic]_ of the traefik.toml file:

 	...
 	[web.auth.basic]